-A 2.5-hour journey northwest of Ostrava lands you in the natural paradise of the Jeseníky mountains and the spa town of Karlova Studánka, where you can hike the Bílá Opava – one of the most beautiful trails in the peaks of North Moravia.
+In the East of the county, north of Prague, is the famed Bohemian Switzerland National Park.
+In the east, a 2.5-hour journey northwest of Ostrava lands you in the natural paradise of the Jeseníky mountains and the spa town of Karlova Studánka, where you can hike the Bílá Opava – one of the most beautiful trails in the peaks of North Moravia.
 You can get there by the Arriva bus service.

 Štramberk, Beskydy Mountains

 1.5 hours south of Ostrava is the protected historical town of Štramberk which unfurls at the foot of the Beskydy Mountains, famous for the ‘Štramberk Ears’ baked gingerbread treat.
 You can take a Czech Railways (ČD) train there.

 Combining Ostrava with Brno?
 Underground labyrinths, unique sculptures, bunkers and secret bars fill the Czech Republic’s second-largest city.
 Read my article about all the unusual things to do in Brno.

 Travel to Ostrava, Czech Republic – Practical Tips